-The water curtain/damper must remain closed during the clean sequence.
+The water curtain/damper must remain closed during the de-scaling and sanitizing procedures.
 When the curtain/damper is open for more than 3 seconds the clean cycle stops and a message is displayed on the touchscreen with a choice to continue or stop the clean cycle.
-Stopping the clean cycle will result in a series of rinse and dump cycles to verify cleaner or sanitizer has been removed before ice making.
+Stopping the clean cycle will result in a series of rinse and dump cycles to verify de-scaler or sanitizer has been removed before ice making.